JasperNelson/HeadlessCapturePortal/README.md

 ## Network Configuration

-- **SSID** (`SSID`):
-  - Specifies the SSID of the WiFi network.
-  - Note: An error will occur and you will fail to connect if the SSID does not match this value when used in a single login.
-  - Purpose: to add more specificity to a network login file for the purpose of
-    - Safety: Will be used in the checking of the validity of a capture portal for a given capture portal file in single-file AKA. `default` mode
-    - Automation: When used with the `-A` or Auto flag, this will prevent a mistaken attempt at authentication with the given login file.
-  - Example: `SSID="examplewifi"`

 - **URL** (`URL`):
   - Overrides the default starting URL for the capture portal.
     - Note: if the URL does not match then